cbliou/dcss-trainer/README.md

 + Change skill levels: Set them to skill levels between 0.0 and 27.0.
 Missing/invalid values are set to your current values.

 ### Possible incoming features
++ acquirement on command; opengl calls are failing tho
 + turn trainer on and off
 + Tile-based kill aura
 + Gold/piety/item stat modifying